IlyasDeckers/laravel-whmcs-bridge/README.md

-# laravel whmcs bridge
+# laravel Hosting Provider

+**Attention!!**
+This project is far from finished, please come back in a couple of weeks, it is going to be sweet AF ;)

-This package is build as a bridge between Laravel and WHMCS.
-Giving you the freedom of developing your own client interface and server modules outside of WHMCS.
-This package provides a fluent API.
+This package provides a fluent API for communicating with WHMCS and your infrastucture, giving you the freedom of developing your own client interface and server modules outside of WHMCS in laravel.

 Requirements:
 - laravel
 - cPanel
 - WHMCS
 - Softaculous

-**Attention!!**
-This project is far from finished, please come back in a couple of weeks, it is goingto be sweet ;)
+- Memcached
+- (optional) Mollie payment gateway (<- can be overwritten with a custom gateway)

+## Road Map

+- Add Openshift or Kubernetes app deployment
+- Plesk Support
+- Standard html layout with all functions
+- Public API
+- Pipe all logic to Node.JS (If I have mastered javascript ;-) )

 ## Instalation